Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 #6 – Sharpies

 Our 3-year-old is a runner!
-Thankfully, we didn’t have any issues at the park but, to be safe, we started each day by writing our phone number on his arm with a sharpie.
+Thankfully, we didn’t have any issues at the parks but, to be safe, we started each day by writing our phone number on his arm with a sharpie.

-We had so many people coming up to us at the park telling us what a good idea they thought it was.
+We had so many people come up to us to say what a good idea they thought it was.

 #7 – Dum Dums

-It’s amazing how many times I solved an impending crisis simply by reaching into my bag and doling out a tiny sucker to each kid.
+It’s amazing how many times I solved an impending crisis simply by reaching into my bag and doling out a few tiny suckers.

-They’re super portable, a pretty small dose of sugar as treats go, and endlessly satisfying.
+They’re super portable, a pretty small dose of sugar as far as treats go, and endlessly satisfying.
 Plus, they take a little bit of time to suck on.
-STOCK UP.
-You won’t be sorry.
+Stock up, you won’t be sorry.

-You’ll want to leave your food, water, sunscreen, etc. in your parked stroller while you’re in line but you’ll also want to be able to have the stuff mentioned above on-hand.
-That’s where a light weight cross body bag you can keep on you at all times comes in super handy.
+You’ll want to leave your food, water and sunscreen in your parked stroller while you’re in line but you’ll also want to be able to have the stuff mentioned above on-hand.
+That’s where a lightweight crossbody bag you can keep on you at all times will come in super handy.

-I got this one from Target and it always held our park tickets and fast passes, my phone, the Where’s Waldo travel book, a few toys for the line, Dum Dums, and that spray hand sanitizer.
+I got this one from Target and it always held our park tickets and Fast Passes, my phone, the Where’s Waldo travel book, a few toys for the line, Dum Dums, and spray hand sanitizer.

 #9 – Kid-Sized Fanny Packs

-She filled the front pocket with Rainbow Loom bands that she used to make bracelets using finger weaving.
+She filled the front pocket with Rainbow Loom bands that she used to make finger-woven bracelets.
 The back pocket held a few emergency granola bars and yogurt-covered raisin boxes that could be shared with all.

 #10 – Disney Jr. Encyclopedia of Animated Characters

-This makes such a better momento for the characters to sign than a blank autograph book.
-Plus, it’s alphabetized so it’s super easy to find the each character’s page.
+This makes such a better memento for collecting character signatures than a blank autograph book.
+Plus, it’s alphabetized so it’s super easy to find each character’s page.
 (You’ll want to keep those Sharpies around for this too.)

 #11 – Dollar Store Food Containers

 We packed sandwiches for the kids every day to save money on eating out.
-Because a non-squished sammy is always an easier sell to the kiddos, I went ahead and invested in a few hard plastic food containers like these.
-I found mine at the Dollar Store, though, and was even able to score a Disney Princess Themed set.
+Because a non-squished sammy is always an easier sell, I went ahead and invested in a few hard plastic food containers like these.
+I found mine at the Dollar Store and was even able to score a Disney Princess themed set.

 #12 – Re-Usable Water Bottles

-Just like sunscreen, water is a must to have with you at all times and it’s so much more economical to bring your own bottles than to buy them in the park.
+Just like sunscreen, water is a must to have with you at all times and it’s so much more economical to bring your own bottles than to buy them in the parks.

-I scored a set of three reusable bottles like at the Dollar Store and we just kept refilling them at water fountains throughout the day.
+I scored a set of three reusable bottles at The Dollar Store and we just kept refilling them at water fountains throughout the day.

-If I had found them before our trip, I probably would have gone with these, though, due to how easy they are to pack
+If I’d stumbled across them before our trip, I probably would have gone with these foldable options, due to how easy they are to pack.

 #13 – Portable Cell Phone Charger

 That’s it!
-Hope this list helps with your planning and that you have a fabulous vacation.
+I hope this list helps with your planning and that you have a fabulous vacation.

 P.S.
-Honorable mentions to the list include this family pack of ponchos for wet rides, certain seating spots during the World of Color show, and unexpected rain.
+Honorable mentions include this family pack of ponchos for water rides, certain seating spots during the World of Color show, and unexpected rain.

-Also, glow stick accessories! if you’re planning on attending any of the night time shows- SO MUCH cheaper than buying them in the park.
+Also, glow stick accessories! if you’re planning on attending any of the night time shows, this option is so much cheaper than buying them in the park.

-And, finally, this super cute and comfy girls’ Disney dress for only 10 bucks.
+Last but not least, this super cute and comfy girls’ Disney dress for only $10.